sahishnuk2/tp/docs/UserGuide.md

 <box type="warning">

 **Caution:** This action permanently removes all stored timeslots.
-You can restore them by running `undo` as the very next command. f any other data-modifying command runs first, the removal cannot be undone.
+You can restore them by running `undo` as the very next command.
+If any other data-modifying command runs first, the removal cannot be undone.

 </box>